-Here’s another option: have a custom-made yoga tank top printed with anything you like: your business, your name or a sassy phrase that showcases your personality.
-Use your favorite search engine to find screen printers who personalize and sell yoga tops.
+Here’s another option: have a custom-made yoga tank top printed with anything you like: your business, your name, or a sassy phrase that showcases your personality.
+Use your favorite search engine to find screen printers that personalize and sell yoga tops.

 Which yoga top is best for your body?

 According to folks in the know at Wellicious.com, knowing your body shape can help you figure out which style of yoga tops to buy.

 Of course, comfort will always be the determinant for picking a style, but did you know that you can use your body shape as a guide, too?
 We’re talking apples, pears, and bananas here!